maranas/DebugSearch/README.md

     ~/.dbgSearch/dbgHighlightConf.plist

+*Note*: the file needs to be created manually for this feature to work!

 The file is a simple plist that contains a dictionary with strings as keys, and float values for R, G, B and alpha parameters (will be passed to NSColor).
 E.g. to color messages containing the string "ERROR" with red, your plist will look like this:

     <plist version="1.0">